SwatiInd/Time-Series-Analysis/README.md

 ## Target Variable Processing

 As a first step, missing and outlier values of targt variable are identified .
 Subsequently, basic characteristics of time series (seasonality, trend, stationary etc.) are observed from plots and statistics test.
-Then, correlation with previous values and time parameters are evaluated.
-Based on the outcomes, dataframes of relevant features are created which are used in further modeling.
+Then, correlation of current values with previous values and time parameters are evaluated.
+Based on the outcomes, dataframes of relevant features are created which are used in time sereis modeling.

 ### Missing, unique, and outliers values
     - Number of missing and outlier values are examined and imputed before any further processing.
 Number of unique values indicates whether target variable is a categorical or continous value.